 Medicare Part B may also cover any lab work that may be required to go along with a blood test and any types of imaging services like an X-ray, MRI or CT scan.
 Part B for Medicare also covers durable medical goods such as wheelchairs or walkers that help with your illness or condition.
 Your Medicare Part B plan will also cover emergency ambulance services.
 If you are unsure whether Medicare Part B plans cover what you need, then you may ask your doctor or health care provider to find out which treatments and medical services are covered by Medicare.

-Medicare Part B Cost
+What does Medicare Part B cost?